maitreyasuin/maitreyasuin.github.io/pages/pubs.md

 <tbody>
 <tr>
 <td markdown="span"><img src="https://github.com/maitreyasuin/maitreyasuin.github.io/blob/master/images/wacv.png?raw=true" width="182" height="102"></td>
 <td markdown="span"> Blind face restoration (BFR) from severely degraded face images in the wild is a highly ill-posed problem.
-Due to the complex unknown degradation, existing generative works typically struggle to restore realistic details when the input is of poor quality.
-Recently, diffusion-based approaches were successfully used for high-quality image synthesis.
-But, for BFR, maintaining a balance between the fidelity of the restored image and the reconstructed identity information is important.
+Existing generative works typically struggle to restore realistic details when the input is of poor quality.
+For BFR, maintaining a balance between the fidelity of the restored image and the reconstructed identity information is important.
 We present a conditional diffusion-based framework for BFR.
 We alleviate the drawbacks of existing diffusion-based approaches and design a region-adaptive strategy.
-This leads to a significant improvement in perceptual quality as well as face-recognition scores over existing GAN and
+This leads to a significant improvement in perceptual quality as well as face-recognition scores. </td>
-diffusion-based restoration models. </td>
 </tr>
 </tbody>
 </table>